mosaic6/mosaic6.github.io/Content/blog/01-10-2021-customizing-publish-site.md

         - HTMLFactory.swift
 ```

-Ok that seems like a lot, and this is where we need to mix some of our steps together so bear with me here.
+Ok, that seems like a lot, but we'll go through each one by one.
 We're going to define our `Head` for our site.
-This is where we'd link any stylesheets or other metadata for a typical HTML site, and we'll do the same here.
-I'm using a CSS framework called [Pure.css](https://purecss.io) as boilderplate styling for my site.
+This is where we link any stylesheets or other metadata for a typical HTML site, and we'll do the same here.
+I'm using a CSS framework called [Pure.css](https://purecss.io) as boilerplate styling for my site.
 You can do the same, or go on your own adventure.
-Here is what our `Node+Head.swift` file should looks like:
+Here is what our `Node+Head.swift` file should look like:

 ### Head